r5atom/Saturday-Datascience/results/README.md

 ![F7](./model-performance.png)
 _Figure 7.
 Coefficient of determination as measure of fit performance of all linear models examined.
 With every new model the aim is to improve the accuracy of the prediction, thus increasing $R^2$. $R^2$ is determined with cross validations, hence every model has multiple observations for $R^2$.
 The model with reduced observations appears to have the best performance, however it ignores observations with missing values and the number of observations is reduced._

+## The current model: Lasso with categorical data included.

 After exploring several models the model with Lasso regularization appears to return a reasonable predictor for bid price that generalizes well.
 The model uses many features, but the coefficients are constrained to prevent them to become very large.
 This usually occurs when features are colinear.
 The regularization term ($\alpha$) was determined with a grid search.

 ![F8](./MLR_Lasso.png)